simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 ## Why Figma stole my heart

-I purposfully omitted Figma in the list above because I wanted to talk a little more in depth about this app.
+I omitted Figma in the list above because I wanted to talk a little more in depth about this app.

 (?? do you have a moment to talk about figma)